TABLE OF CONTENTS

 3.4.
 The subsurface drainage

 3.5.
-Model calculations water balance transition zone
+Water balance of the transition zone

-3.7.
+3.6.
 Irrigation efficiencies and sufficiencies

 4. SALT BALANCE EQUATIONS